What is the Mass?

 Weekend Mass Times

 Sunday: 8:00am, 10:00am (sign lang inter.), 12:00pm & 5:00pm (Teen Mass)

 If you are not Catholic or have not yet received your first Holy Communion, we would like to help you prepare to receive Christ's body and blood in the Eucharist; for more information please visit our RCIA page.

 In addition to Sunday, Mass attendance is required on Holy Days of Obligation.
 The days to be observed as Holy Days of Obligation in the Latin Rite Dioceses of the United States of America, in conformity with Canon 1246, are as follows:

 - Sunday, January 1, 2017 Solemnity of Mary, Mother of God

-- Monday, August 15, The Assumption of the Blessed Virgin Mary (Abrogated this year.)
+- Tuesday, August 15, 2017 The Assumption of the Blessed Virgin Mary

 Please note: Whenever January 1, the Solemnity of Mary, Mother of God, or August 15, the Solemnity of the Assumption, or November 1, the Solemnity of All Saints, falls on a Saturday or a Monday, the precept to attend Mass is abrogated.
 Please mark your calendar with each of these dates to be sure and join us—as it is our obligation and our privilege to celebrate the Holy Mass on these days.
 Holy Day Mass times appear in the Sunday bulletin.